-Infant motor development is connected to emotional development.
+Motor development is connected to emotional development.

-Motor development is connected to social development in toddlers.
+Motor development is connected to social development.

 Additional examples include:

-- Toddlers begin scribbling, which leads to writing their names and other words as they get older (communication).
+- Toddlers begin scribbling, which later leads to writing their names and other words as they get older (communication).

 - As toddlers push and pull a friend in a wagon while outdoors, they learn about relationships with others and waiting for a turn (social development).

 Making an effort to better understand infant and toddler physical development can open up opportunities for you to enhance the care you offer infants, toddlers and families.

 There are many things you can do to help infants and toddlers develop physically in your program: